vorpalnet/blade/services/webrtc/README.md

 time, and the only one where the ACK can arrive still owing an answer that it does not actually carry — which is what `negotiated: false` reports.

-**Late media always anchors, and cannot work without a media server.** Having the browser make the offer instead was considered and rejected: late media is a pattern browsers never originate, so the caller is always a phone or a trunk, and the answer that comes back in the `ACK` is plain RTP with no DTLS fingerprint — which a browser will not set up media against.
+**Late media always anchors, and cannot work without a media server.** The browser cannot make the offer instead: late media is a pattern browsers never originate, so the caller is always a phone or a trunk, and the answer that comes back in the `ACK` is plain RTP with no DTLS fingerprint — which a browser will not set up media against.
 On a call of this shape, the media server is the only party present that can speak to both